Lesaffrea/Dulux_paint/README.md

 **Dataset_1.rmd** this document generate the second data set, we use this one as main data set

-**EDA.Rmd**  this is the intial analysis, it includes data transformation and a first exploration of models.
+**EDA.Rmd**  this is the initial analysis, it includes data transformation and a first exploration of models.
+This includes part of modelling

 **Models.Rmd**  this is the development of a stcaking model, in this markdown we use the stack method.
 It is still an exploration.

+# Python scripts

+This is new to this project.

+**remarks_analysis.ipnb** this notebook check the filed remarks